Table of Contents (click to expand)

 How Do Different Animals Produce Heat?

-Since we’re talking about why birds are hotter than you, me, and your pet fish or dog, we need to look at the rest of the animal world and identify how they produce heat.
-Your body temperature, or that of any animal’s, depends on a few factors, such as whether we produce our own heat or not, body mass (how large and heavy the animal is), and the energy needs of the animal (a cheetah has very different needs from a sloth, which has very different needs from a frog).
+Since we’re talking about why birds are hotter than you, me, and your pet fish or dog, we must look at the rest of the animal world and identify how they produce heat.
+Your body temperature, or that of any animal, depends on a few factors: whether we produce our heat, body mass (how large and heavy the animal is), and the energy needs of the animal (a cheetah has very different needs from a sloth, which has very different needs from a frog).

 In terms of how different animals produce heat, we can broadly divide them into two groups—ectotherms and endotherms.

 Ectotherms are animals whose body temperatures depend on the temperature of their surroundings; they do not generate any heat themselves.
-This means they depend on their external environment to regulate their body temperature.
-For example, a snake comes out of its burrow to bask in the sun to raise its internal temperature.
-It later retreats to cool down.
-Likewise, frogs come out of the water and sit on the rocks to warm themselves, and then later go back to swimming.
+Their external environment helps regulate their body temperature.
+For example, a snake bask in the sun to raise its internal temperature.
+It later retreats to its burrow to cool down.
+Likewise, frogs sit on the rocks to warm themselves and return to the water when it needs to cool down.

-These ectotherms are also known as ‘cold-blooded’ animals, and they include fish, amphibians, and reptiles.
+These ectotherms are also known as ‘cold-blooded’ animals.
+They include fish, amphibians, and reptiles.

 Thus, all their metabolic processes occur at a constant temperature.